 ONGOING: Cable Car Sheaves Upgrade Project

-Beginning Tuesday, Feb.
-18, crews will be restoring the cable car system sheaves, which are massive, grooved wheels that guide the underground cables through specialized pulley systems.
+Since Tuesday, Feb.
+18, crews have been working to restore the cable car system sheaves, which are massive, grooved wheels that guide the underground cables through specialized pulley systems.

-These upgrades will take place from Tuesday, Feb.
-18and will continue through May 2025.
-During this work,
+These upgrades will continue through Sept.
+2025.
+During this work:

 - there will be occasional closures of individual cable car segments;